Ubeidiya, Tiberias: British Mandate

 At the time of the 1922 census of Palestine conducted by the British Mandate authorities, Al-'Ubaydiyya had a population of 336 Muslims, increasing in the 1931 census to 625 Muslims, in 137 houses.

 In 1944/1945, the village had a population of 870 Muslims, with a total of 5,173 dunams of land.
 Of this, Arabs used 3 dunams for citrus and bananas, 1,014 dunams were irrigated or used for orchards, 1,349 were used for cereals, while 24 dunams were classified as built-up (urban) land.

-1948, aftermath
+The Nakba

-The village became depopulated on March 5, 1948.
+In late 1947, following the United Nations’ proposal to partition Palestine, tensions escalated between Jews and Arabs in the Galilee region Tiberias, a mixed city of Jewish and Arab residents, became a flashpoint as violence erupted early in 1948 In April, Jewish Haganah forces attacked Arab neighborhoods in the city, sparking fierce fighting and prompting most Arab residents to flee, aided by British soldiers who evacuated them across the Sea of Galilee to Syria.
+Afterwards, Tiberias was left almost entirely Jewish, its Arab homes abandoned.
+Across Galilee, Jewish forces launched military operations to secure territory before the British withdrawal, leading to attacks on Arab villages and widespread fear that caused thousands to flee.
+The village of Ubeidiya, near Tiberias, was deserted by its inhabitants in April 1948 as news of violence in neighboring towns spread Following this, Ubeidiya was quickly depopulated and its buildings destroyed, with its former residents becoming refugees in surrounding countries, predominantly Syria.

-In 1988, a book about the village was published in Jordan.
+Aftermath

-In 1992 the village site was described: "The remaining section of the walls of the canal (that provided the mill with water) is the most prominent indication of the former existence of the village.
+In 1992 the village site was described thusly: "The remaining section of the walls of the canal (that provided the mill with water) is the most prominent indication of the former existence of the village.
 Ruins of houses, piles of stones, the bases of walls, terraces, and date palms can be seen on the site.
 The lands around the site are cultivated mainly in cotton by the Israelis."